Strangemother/jQuery.placeholder/README.rst

     $('#search').placeholder('Type your tags...', true);

     by default this is false.
 It doesn't matter which is the first passed value.

+3. Overriding the default placeholder color.

+    While the input element will get the ``.placeholder`` class which can be styled with CSS, the color of the placeholder text is set inside the plugin.
+You can configure the color with a third parameter:

+    $('#search').placeholder('Type your tags...', true, '#ffcccc');

 Degradation
 ===========